peacock0803sz/slides/talks/pyconapac2023/pyconapac2023.md

 First is Pipenv.

 It was very popular around 2018, Although its popularity seems to have settled down, it is still maintained.
 Who doesn't know this?
 It was a game-changer.
+But I will not explain a lot because I don't recommend it.
 -->

 ---